Contesting a Will in Tasmania

 - You are an Eligible Applicant; and

-A family provision claim is made in Tasmania if:
+A family provision claim can be made in Tasmania if:

-- The Deceased was domiciled (for example, lived permanently) in Tasmania at the date of death; and
+- The deceased lived in Tasmania at the time of their death; or

-- The Deceased owned real estate in Tasmania at the date of death and/or personal property (for example, savings) elsewhere or in Tasmania at the date of death.
+- The deceased owned real estate in Tasmania at the date of death.

 - Writing to the solicitor for the executor(s) and notifying them of your intended family provision claim;

-- If settlement cannot be achieved, drafting Court documents including an Affidavit in Support to commence your family provision claim in Court;
+- If a settlement cannot be achieved, drafting court documents including an Affidavit in Support to commence your family provision claim in court;

-In order to contest a Will in Tasmania, you must be one of the following persons:
+In order to contest a Will in Tasmania, you must be an eligible applicant.
+Eligible applicants include: